tgalopin/html-sanitizer/docs/3-configuration-reference.md

             'allowed_attributes' => ['src', 'width', 'height', 'frameborder', 'title', 'allow', 'allowfullscreen'],

             /*
-             * If an array is provided, all the frames relying on other hosts than one in this array
+             * If an array is provided, iframes relying on other hosts than one in this array
              * will be disabled (the `src` attribute will be blank).
 This can be useful if you want
-             * to prevent frames from external websites.
+             * to prevent iframes contacting external websites.
-             *
-             * Be careful: some website integrations rely in frames and may break if you use this
-             * configuration key.
-             *
              * Any allowed domain also includes its subdomains.
              *
+             * Example:
              *      'allowed_hosts' => ['trusted1.com', 'google.com'],
              */
             'allowed_hosts' => null,